RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Marinate beef with Shaoxing wine, soy sauce, cornstarch, black pepper, and baking soda.
-Set aside.
+Combine beef, cooking wine, soy sauce, cornstarch, black pepper, and baking soda.

-Mix oyster sauce, soy sauce, dark soy sauce, water, sugar, and black pepper to form a sauce.
+Whisk oyster sauce, soy sauce, dark soy sauce, water, sugar, and black pepper in a small bowl.

-Return beef to the wok and toss everything together.
-Serve hot.
+Return the beef to the wok and toss for 1 minute until coated and hot.

 7/10/2025

-I’ve made this twice already.
-Perfect balance of salty and sweet — and the sauce clings to the beef so well.
+I have made this twice already.
+The sauce clings to the beef really well.

 5/1/2025